Small Business 101

 - Provides dedicated customer service to the plan sponsor and employees.

-Who can benefit from a Group RSP?
+Who can benefit from a Group RRSP?

 Benefits to employers:

-- Helps attract and retain talented employees.
+- May help attract and retain talented employees.

 - Simplifies employee contributions through payroll deductions.